Frequently Asked Questions

 11).
 How do I change ownership?

-You will need to send your horse's original registration papers (passport) to the RPSI Headquarters along with a copy of the bill of sale (price may be omitted), a Change of Ownership Form, and a check for $60.00.
-Upon receipt, we will return papers via certified mail.
+You will need to send your horse's original registration papers (passport only - do NOT include the white Certificate of Ownership slip) to the RPSI Headquarters along with a copy of the bill of sale (price may be omitted), a Change of Ownership Form, and a check for $60.00.
+Upon receipt, we will return papers via priority mail.